nischu/xOTA/README.md

 Authentification is tied to the hub SSO endpoint that was reachable at `events.ccc.de/congress/2023/hub/sso/`.
 For future CCC events, the SSO endpoint needs to be adjusted in the environment and `CCCHubAuthController.swift`.

+Create an OAuth app in the CCC Hub Backoffice with Client type = Confidential, Authorization grant type = Authorization Code.